mkader/ML.NET/ModelBuilder.md

 * ![image](https://github.com/user-attachments/assets/b218a09e-5181-4cd7-927b-f8adc98d5e98)

-* Advanced data options
-  1. To customize how your data is loaded.
-These options allow you to customize settings that pertain to your columns and dataset formatting.
+* Advanced data options - To customize how your data is loaded.
+Customize settings
-  1. For columns, you can choose the following settings:
+  1. For columns, choose the following settings:
     1. Purpose: Should the column be a feature, be a label, or be ignored?
 You can have only one column selected as the label.
     1. Data type: Is the value a single-precision float value, string, or Boolean?
     1. Categorical: Does the column represent a categorical value (for example: low, medium, or high)?
-  1. To format data, you can choose whether the data contains column headers, the column separator (comma, semicolon, or tab), and the decimal separator type (period or comma).
+  1. To format data, choose whether the data contains column headers, the column separator (,, ;, or tab), and the decimal separator type (period or comma).
   2. ![image](https://github.com/user-attachments/assets/7b0e11e3-35fe-446e-a0e0-c048dd08c7c5)
   3. ![image](https://github.com/user-attachments/assets/cd210c3a-9fb6-4a4b-b237-168529fc88ca)
   4. ![image](https://github.com/user-attachments/assets/abd7f24d-2f88-4138-b254-77aaa4188949)